rycolab/website/content/classes/llm-s24/main.md

 #### On the Class Assignments

-There will be **2** larger assignments in the course.
+There will be **two** larger assignments in the course, the second of which will be split into two parts.
 <!-- We impose two firm deadlines for handing in your solutions: -->

 <span style="color: #ff5733;">We require the solutions to be properly typeset.</span>
-We recommend using `LaTeX` (with [`Overleaf`](https://www.overleaf.com)), but `markdown` files with `MathJax` for the mathematical expressions are also fine.
+We recommend using `LaTeX` (with [`Overleaf`](https://www.overleaf.com)), but `markdown` files with something like `MathJax` for the mathematical expressions are also fine.

 The first assignment will be of more theoretical nature and will be released shortly after the start of the semester.
-The second assignment will be of more practical nature and will be released in the second half of the semester.
+Assignments 2a and 2b will be of more practical nature and will be released in the second half of the semester.